Pak Army responds to firing at LoC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: The Pakistan Army responded to unprovoked Indian firing in Khuiratta and Kotkhetera sectors along the Line of Control (LoC) targeting the civil population, the Inter-Services Public Relations (ISPR) said in a press release on Friday.
-The Pakistan Army troops responded effectively targeting Indian posts.
-Three Indian soldiers were killed and two injured besides causing damage to Indian post.
-In an earlier press release, the ISPR had stated a citizen had been injured and evacuated to a hospital after India had resorted to unprovoked and indiscriminate firing in the Khuiratta sector.
+RAWALPINDI: Pakistan Army responded to unprovoked Indian firing in Khuiratta and Kotkhetera sectors along Line of Control (LoC) targeting civil population, Inter-Services Public Relations (ISPR) said in a press release on Friday.

+Pakistan Army troops responded effectively targeting Indian posts.
+Three Indian soldiers were killed and two injured besides damage to Indian post.
+In an earlier press release, ISPR had stated a citizen had been injured and evacuated to a hospital after India had resorted to unprovoked and indiscriminate fire in Khuiratta sector.

-RAWALPINDI: The Pakistan Army responded to unprovoked Indian firing in Khuiratta and Kotkhetera sectors along the Line of Control (LoC) targeting the civil population, the Inter-Services Public Relations (ISPR) said in a press release on Friday.
-The Pakistan Army troops responded effectively targeting Indian posts.
-Three Indian soldiers were killed and two injured besides causing damage to Indian post.
-In an earlier press release, the ISPR had stated a citizen had been injured and evacuated to a hospital after India had resorted to unprovoked and indiscriminate firing in the Khuiratta sector.
+RAWALPINDI: Pakistan Army responded to unprovoked Indian firing in Khuiratta and Kotkhetera sectors along Line of Control (LoC) targeting civil population, Inter-Services Public Relations (ISPR) said in a press release on Friday.

+Pakistan Army troops responded effectively targeting Indian posts.
+Three Indian soldiers were killed and two injured besides damage to Indian post.
+In an earlier press release, ISPR had stated a citizen had been injured and evacuated to a hospital after India had resorted to unprovoked and indiscriminate fire in Khuiratta sector.